Animal-assisted therapy: Therapy with other animals

-Llamas are sometimes used in therapy.
-Typically, they aid elderly patients that need an animal to be more gentler and taller to help them stand up and walk.
+Llamas are also used in therapy.

 For patients that have allergies to animals that have fur, snakes have been used to provide emotional support.
-The texture of the snakes skin relieves stress for the patient.

 Effectiveness

 Based on current research, there are many conditions that can benefit from animal-assisted therapy in diverse settings around the world.
-Those conditions include psychological disorder, developmental disorder, dementia, cancer, chronic pain, advanced heart failure, etc. Animal-assisted therapy is commonly used for psychological disorders.
+Those conditions include psychological disorder, developmental disorder, dementia, chronic pain, advanced heart failure, etc. Animal-assisted therapy is commonly used for psychological disorders.
 Attention deficit hyperactivity disorder, autism spectrum disorder, post-traumatic stress disorder, and major depressive disorder are among the psychological disorders that can benefit from animal-assisted therapy.

-In recent decades, an increased amount of research indicates the social, psychological, and physiological benefits of animal assisted therapy in health and education field.
+In recent decades, an increased amount of research indicates the social, psychological, and physiological benefits of animal-assisted therapy in the fields of health and education.
 Although the effectiveness of animal-assisted therapy is still unclear due to the lack of clarity regarding the degree to which the animal itself contributes in the recovery process, there is a growing awareness that the therapy may be effective in treating attention deficit hyperactivity disorder, post-traumatic stress disorder, autism spectrum disorder, and dementia.

+In addition to its typical application in clinical disorders, recent research has focused on studying animal-assisted therapy in broader populations.
+A 2025 meta-analysis of randomized controlled trials determined that interactions with therapy dogs were associated with notable reductions in anxiety and stress levels among college students.
+The most significant improvements were reported by students who began with higher stress levels, indicating that these interventions could be specifically useful for individuals experiencing elevated psychological strain.
+Similar results have been observed in other contexts, including among otherwise healthy healthcare workers participating in animal-assisted programs.
+While additional research is necessary, current outcomes suggest that animal-assisted therapy could provide a viable option for reducing anxiety and stress and supporting the emotional health of young adult populations.